 Now here's another exciting treat for you – this is a FREE pattern Kristi designed for Robert Kaufman.
 What luck!
 If you enjoy making minimal modern quilts with southwest style, check out her book, Southwest Modern: From Marfa to New Mexico.
 I made the Zia Mini from that book and loved the finished look!

 Alexis is a textiles artist currently working with traditional motifs and quilting techniques in a more contemporary way.
 She lives outside of Boston and is a member of the Boston Modern Quilt Guild.
 As a personal interjection – daaaaang!
 Isn't she good??

 Last but not least, Anna Marie Galvin takes the Courthouse Steps block and just keeps on going until it’s a completed mini quilt… and a beautiful one!
 The mix of woven fabrics from Anna Maria Horner's collection with various shades of white, cream and beige sends my little heart a pattering.
 Major swoon.

 And Now, As Promised, My #1 Tip for Courthouse Steps Quilting!

 Are you ready for this?
-Okay, here it is: when cutting strips for your Courthouse Steps quilt, always cut with the lengthwise grain.
-I know it might seem counter-intuitive at times, but cutting with the lengthwise fabric grain instead of the crosswise grain will give you less stretchy strips, and really minimize distortion when you start sewing them together.
-(If the terms "lengthwise" and "crosswise" are new to you, check out this blog post about fabric grain.)
+Okay, here it is: when cutting strips for your Courthouse Steps quilt, rip the fabric first to get it on grain.
+I know it might seem counter-intuitive at times, but cutting on grain will give you less stretchy strips, and really minimize distortion when you start sewing them together.

-Already made your Courthouse Steps quilt?
+Have you already made a Courthouse Steps quilt?
 What variations did you use?
 Share your thoughts and, if you have them, links to pictures!